kellarai/kellarjs/README.md

 # kellarjs - JS client for Kellar

 This is a JavaScript/TypeScript client for Kellar, the AI-powered faker.
-Currently, Kellar is in beta stage and not yet open for public.
+Currently, Kellar is in a beta stage and not yet open for public.
 For more information, check www.kellar.ai

 Install with: